-I have produced a list of signs to watch out for "The Warning Signs of Stress" which people can download at www.farmstrong.co.nz or read at the end of this document.
+I have produced a list of signs to watch out for "The Warning Signs of Stress" which people can download at www.farmstrong.co.nz

 FS: This next question is closely related.
-"How do you manage stress and prevent burnout?"
+"How do you manage stress and prevent 'burnout'?"